 What are the higher standards set by Durham PreK?

 The program is in development and will publish all requirements once fully set by a Governing body.
 At a minimum, Durham PreK will require that all NC Pre-K standards are met.
 Additional requirements will center on teacher compensation and professional development as well as supports for children.
 Until these standards are fully set, information about standards considered can be found in the recommendations set forth by the Community Early Education/Preschool Task Force report published in April 2017.
-Additional information about the need for expanded access to preschool in Durham and about the development of Durham PreK is available in the Durham County Supply and Demand Report published in June 2018.
+Additional information about the need for expanded access to preschool in Durham and about the development of Durham PreK is available in the Durham County Supply and Demand Report and our Durham County Supply and Demand Executive Summary published in June 2018.